TGem7/Gem-Pokermon/README.md

 Centiskorch: +2 mult if scored hand contains 5 cards

 Sandile: $1 at end of round.
-Increases by $1 whenever small blind or big blind is beaten
+Increases by $1 whenever small blind is defeated

-Krokorok: $5 at end of round.
-Increase mult by 0.25x whenever small blind or big blind is beaten
+Krokorok: $3 at end of round.
+Increase mult by 0.25x whenever big blind is defeated

-Krookodile: 2x mult, $5 at end of round.
-Increase by 0.5x and $2 whenever boss blind is beaten
+Krookodile: 2x mult, $3 at end of round.
+Increase by 0.5x and $1 whenever boss blind is defeated